ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/data-subscriptions/what-are-data-subscriptions.dotnet.markdown

 {PANEL:Data subscriptions usage example}

 Data subscriptions are accessible by a document store.
-Here's an example of an ad-hoc creation and usage of data subscriptions:
+Here's an example of creating and using a data subscription:

 {CODE subscriptions_example@ClientApi\DataSubscriptions\DataSubscriptions.cs /}